angus-dolan/sem-group-5/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests the report on a given region.
+1. Organisation requests a population report on countries in a given region.
 2. Employee extracts population data of the given region.
 3. Employee organises the data as requested.
 4. Employee has a produced report.